 In my case, I was totally shattered when my first baby arrived.

-After two induction and a good thirty-four hour labor pain in fasting condition, I ended up having an emergency Cesarean.
+After two induction and good thirty-four-hour labor pain in fasting conditions, I ended up having an emergency Cesarean.
 So, when the nurse handed my baby to me, I was just simply too exhausted.